Koukyosyumei/AIJack/README.md

 # What is AIJack?

 AIJack is an easy-to-use open-source simulation tool for testing the security of your AI system against hijackers.
 It provides advanced security techniques like *Differential Privacy*, *Homomorphic Encryption*, *K-anonymity* and *Federated Learning* to guarantee protection for your AI.
 With AIJack, you can test and simulate defenses against various attacks such as *Poisoning*, *Model Inversion*, *Backdoor*, and *Free-Rider*.
 We support more than 30 state-of-the-art methods.
-For more information, check our [documentation](https://koukyosyumei.github.io/AIJack/) and start securing your AI today with AIJack.
+For more information, check our [paper](https://arxiv.org/abs/2312.17667) and [documentation](https://koukyosyumei.github.io/AIJack/) and start securing your AI today with AIJack.

 # Installation